Get insider access

 3. Best Mid-Range Laptop For Graphic Design

 Our best mid-range pick is the Lenovo Yoga 7i 16 (2023).
 It has a large 16-inch display, so you get plenty of room to work comfortably.
 You can choose between an FHD+ or QHD+ panel; we recommend the latter because it looks sharper, has full sRGB coverage, and gets brighter to combat glare.
-It's a 2-in-1 convertible with stylus support, though you may have to buy the pen separately, as it isn't always bundled with the laptop.
+It's a 2-in-1 convertible with stylus support, though you may have to buy the pen separately, as it doesn't always come with the laptop.
 Port selection is excellent; you get two USB-As, two USB-C/Thunderbolt 4s, a MicroSD card reader, and an HDMI port.
 It's available with Intel 13th Gen U- and P-series CPUs, which perform well; however, it only has integrated graphics, so it isn't ideal for 3D graphics requiring lots of GPU processing power.
-You can get this laptop directly from Lenovo if you have trouble finding it elsewhere.
+Final note: this model is discontinued.
+You can still get it through third-party sellers on marketplaces, but configuration options are limited.

 See our review